jdcloudcom/en/documentation/Middleware/API-Gateway/Best-Practices/example_for_create_api.md

 ## Create one API in the API Gateway Console according to the example and test such API.

-The following process is the guide for creating the API in the API Gateway console according to the example and is the test steps via SDK.
+The following process is the guide for creating the API in the API Gateway console and specifies the test steps via SDK.

 ### Create API Group-Create API-Release:

 #### 1. Log in the API Gateway Console and turn on [API Group Management](https://apigateway-console.jdcloud.com/apiGroupList).

 #### 2. Click **Create Group**.

 ![创建分组](../../../../image/Internet-Middleware/API-Gateway/exap_create_apigroup_1.png)

 #### 3. After jumping to the created API group page, please fill in the API group information.

 ![新建API分组](../../../../image/Internet-Middleware/API-Gateway/exap_create_apigroup_2.png)